tobytwigger/laravel-settings/docs/_docs/js.md

 Since the frontend makes use of the settings too, it's easy to use this package directly from your js.

 You will need to install the js package.
 If using Vue, add the following to your app.js file.
-Here we use 1 as the model ID, replace with whatever the actual model ID is`
+Here we use 1 as the model ID, replace with whatever the actual model ID is.

 ```js
 import Settings from '@twigger/settings';